 The Spinning Reel

 Spinning reels are arguably the most popular type of reel among anglers, especially those new to the sport.
 They feature a fixed spool positioned underneath the rod, a line that can be easily released during a cast, and a bail that’s manually or automatically closed to retrieve the line.
-For surf fishing, they are often preferred due to their ease of use, versatility, and ability to handle a wide variety of fishing situations.
+They are often preferred for surf fishing due to their ease of use, versatility, and ability to handle a wide variety of fishing situations.

 - Weight: Lighter in weight.